pinkpixel-dev/context-generator-mcp/PROJECT_SUMMARY.md

 ## 🚀 Ready for Production

-The llmstxt-generator MCP server is production-ready with:
+The context-generator MCP server is production-ready with:

 - **✅ Complete Implementation**: All planned features implemented
 - **✅ Type Safety**: Full TypeScript coverage